Four Months Later

 "Point!"
 Park sounded surprised.

 Seo-yeon popped up, eyes shining.
-"You used energy manipulation!
-That's advanced!"
+"You used energy manipulation!"

 "It's basic Bind," Yoo said, downplaying.

-"For you maybe.
-I can't do that yet."
+"For you maybe, I can't do that yet."
 She looked at him with new respect.
-"You're really weird.
-Let's be friends."
+"You're really strong, let's be friends."

 She beamed.
 "Great!
-After training, want to see something cool?
+After training, do you want to see something cool?
 I found a secret spot in the marketplace."

 The Marketplace

 The academy had its own internal marketplace.
-Small but functional.
-Hunters traded cores, equipment, services.
+It was small but the whold place was always lively, hunters traded cores, equipment, services.

 Seo-yeon led Yoo through crowds, ducking between adults' legs, navigating with practiced ease.